 At Cornell University, there are many opportunities for cellists to pursue their passion.
 Cornell’s Music Department hosts the Cornell Symphony Orchestra, the Cornell Chamber Orchestra, as well as faculty coached chamber music ensembles which change membership and repertoire from semester to semester.
 String players interested in learning more about “Historically Informed Performance” or “Performance Practice” may participate in the Viola da gamba consort or “Les Petits Violons,” the University’s baroque orchestra in which participants perform on instruments with gut strings and period bows.
 In many cases, students who don’t own a baroque instrument or bow may borrow one from Cornell’s extensive instrument and bow collection.
 Senior Lecturer and Artist-in-Residence cellist John Haines-Eitzen hosts the Cornell Cello Ensemble which performs each year in Cornell’s beautiful Sage Chapel — the acoustics are as stunning as the architecture, and our end of year Cello Fest there is a popular favorite!
-Check out this 2017 performance by the cello ensemble on Youtube:
+Check out these Cornell Cello Ensemble performances from recent seasons on Youtube:

 For more information about opportunities for cellists at Cornell University, please contact John Haines-Eitzen at email@example.com